Who am I ?

 My goal is to share these adventures and experiences in hopes of inspiring and empowering others to pursue their own personal definition of happiness.
 Mine is freedom; the freedom to have the flexibility and courage to do and go where I want, when I want.
 To not always be on someone else’s watch, tied down, a slave to my own materialistic desires, or someone else’s agenda.
 It’s taken a great deal of discipline and no small amount of sacrifice, but I’ve been fortunate enough to reach a point in my life where my dreams of happiness are no longer dreams, but realities.

 Presently, my adventures take on the form of long distance hiking.
-Walking thousands of miles through wilderness and over mountains in hopes of better understanding myself, the world, and hopefully having some unforgettable times in the process.
-So far I’ve completed the nearly 2,200 mile Appalachian Trail, the 2,650 mile Pacific Crest Trail, and hundreds of extra miles in section hikes.
-I am currently tackling the 2,600 – 3,100 mile Continental Divide Trail Trail (CDT).
+Walking thousands of miles through wilderness, over mountains, and thru swamps in hopes of better understanding myself, the world, and having some unforgettable times in the process.
+So far I’ve completed the nearly 2,200 mile Appalachian Trail, the 2,650 mile Pacific Crest Trail, 1100 miles of the Florida Trail and hundreds of extra miles in section hikes.
+I have 2 more goals for this year (2019), hike the 800 mile Vermont Trail and then tackling the 3,100 mile Continental Divide Trail (CDT).